-Earwax Treatment in Federal Way, WA
+Earwax Specialist in Federal Way or Auburn, WA

 Earwax, also called cerumen, is a natural protectant that helps to keep the ear free of dust and other bothersome particles.
-Everyone has dealt with earwax before, but for some it can be particularly challenging to maintain the build up of this waxy substance inside their ear canal.
+Everyone has dealt with earwax before, but for some it can be particularly challenging to maintain the build-up of this waxy substance inside their ear canal.

 Normally, any excess earwax will migrate outward from the inner ear to the ear canal, where it can be swept away.
 If the extra earwax is not able to exit the ear, it is likely to harden and begin to block the ear way.
 These types of blockages can lead to a variety of issues, such as partial hearing loss or even infection.